beetcb/iffttt/README.md

 **IF** -> **F**ilter **T**hat -> **T**hen **T**hat

-A webhook built for [ifttt](https://ifttt.com/home): take in you input -> filter it -> pipes it to anywhere by programming
+A webhook built for [ifttt](https://ifttt.com/home): take in your input -> filter it -> pipe it to anywhere by programming

 # Configuration